+The other major contribution of this paper is the presentation of a variety of examples of manifolds admitting such $G$-structures, and in particular of examples realizing some of the aforementioned algebraic types.
+The first class of examples is based on modifying global frames on $\R^{4n}$, or on an arbitrary almost symplectic manifold, and is presented in Section \ref{examples}.
 The second class of examples is presented in Section \ref{homogeneousex}.
-Here we provide a general description of homogeneous almost hypercomplex skew-Hermitian manifolds, or almost quaternionic skew-Hermitian manifolds.
-This includes a presentation of the invariant adapted connections, in terms of \textsf{Nomizu-type maps} (and the soldering form).
+Here we provide a general description of homogeneous almost hypercomplex skew-Hermitian manifolds, and almost quaternionic skew-Hermitian manifolds.
+This includes a presentation of the invariant adapted connections, in terms of \textsf{Nomizu maps} (and the soldering form).
 We also derive how the intrinsic torsion arises from such a description.
 Then we analyze some explicit examples.
-In particular, we examine the reductive homogeneous space $M=K/L=\Sl(4,\R)/\Sl(2,\R)$ and show the existence of a $\Sl(4,\R)$-invariant $\SO^*(2n)$-structure of generic $\Sp(1)$-invariant type $\mc{X}_{1234567}$, which confirms that the this type is realizable.
-Moreover, we present examples of left-invariant $\SO^*(2n)$-structures on a 12-dimensional unipotent Lie group.
+In particular, we examine the reductive homogeneous space $M=K/L=\Sl(4,\R)/\Sl(2,\R)$ and show the existence of a $\Sl(4,\R)$-invariant $\SO^*(2n)$-structure of generic $\Sp(1)$-invariant type $\mc{X}_{1234567}$.

 The final class of examples is based on general functors from the categories of almost quaternionic manifolds, or quaternionic affine manifolds, and is presented in Section \ref{Weylss}.
-In this direction, initially we focus on the total space of the \textsf{Weyl bundle} over the quaternionic projective space $N=\Hn {\sf P}^n = G/P$, or the \textsf{cotangent bundle} of $N$, respectively.
-The related constructions are essentially motivated by the fact that for any quaternionic vector space $(V, Q)$, the contangent space $T^*V\cong V\times V^*$ admits a canonical linear quaternionic skew-Hermitian structure, where the associated scalar 2-form $\omega$ is the canonical symplectic form given by the natural pairing $V\times V^*\to \R$ (see Section \ref{Weylss}).
-We show that there are two possible ways to generalize this result to the manifold setting, which are essentially are related each other, since the Weyl bundle and cotangent bundle are diffeomorphic.
-When the source is a more general quaternionic affine manifold than $\Hn {\sf P}^n$, we compare the various possible combinations of the resulting almost quaternionic and almost symplectic structures, and describe conditions for their pairwise compatibility, as almost quaternionic skew-Hermitian structures.
+In this direction, initially we focus on the total space of the \textsf{Weyl bundle} over the quaternionic projective space $N=\Hn {\sf P}^n = G/P$, or on the \textsf{cotangent bundle} of $N$, respectively.
+The related constructions are essentially motivated by the fact that for any quaternionic vector space $(V, Q)$, the contangent space $T^*V\cong V\times V^*$ admits a canonical linear quaternionic skew-Hermitian structure.
+In this case, the associated scalar 2-form $\omega$ is the canonical symplectic form given by the natural pairing $V\times V^*\to \R$ (see Section \ref{Weylss}).
+We show that there are two possible ways to generalize this result to the manifold setting, which are essentially are related to each other, since the Weyl bundle and cotangent bundle are diffeomorphic.
+When the source is a more general quaternionic affine manifold than $\Hn {\sf P}^n$, we compare the various possible combinations of the resulting almost quaternionic and almost symplectic structures.
+Then we describe conditions for their pairwise compatibility as almost quaternionic skew-Hermitian structures.